 The World Health Organization (WHO) classification of tumors of hematopoietic and lymphoid tissues is the most widely used pathologic classification system for hematolymphoid neoplasms.
-The current revision, known as the 4th revised edition, was published in 2016, supersedes the 4th edition publ...
+The current revision, known as the 4th revised edition, was published in 2016 and supersedes the 4th edition p...

 The World Health Organization (WHO) classification of tumors of the kidney is the most commonly used pathologic classification system for such disorders.
 The current revision, part of the 4th edition of the WHO series, was published in 2016 as part of the WHO Classification of Tumors of the Urin...